 When you first decide to try painting, the choice of art supplies available can be overwhelming and confusing.
 So here's an art supplies list of everything you need to start painting with acrylics.

 Don't get seduced by all the paint colors available.
 Start with a few essential colors and get to know each look and mixes.
 Buy a tube of these colors:

 You don't need black to darken colors or for shadows as mixtures of the other colors will give dark colors.
 We personally like cadmium red medium and cadmium yellow, but you must be careful not to get the paint on your skin as cadmium pigments are poisonous.

 02 of 15

 Again, you don't need handfuls of brushes in different sizes and shapes.
-With time you'll develop a preference for a size of brush and shape, as well as type of hair.
+With time you'll develop a preference for the size of brush and shape, as well as type of hair.
 To start, we recommend two different sized filbert brushes, with stiff hairs.
 A filbert is a versatile brush shape that gives a range of brush strokes depending on how you're holding it, from narrow to wide.
-A lot of my paintings are done with just one filbert.
+Many paintings are done with just one filbert.

 04 of 15